shwina/still-magic/_chapters_en/workflow.md

 -   "Explain what an issue tracking tool does and what it should be used for."
 -   "Explain how to use labels on issues to manage work."
 -   "Describe the information a well-written issue should contain."
--   "Explain how continuous integration works."
--   "Configure continuous integration for a small software project."
 keypoints:
 -   "Create a new branch for every feature, and only work on that feature in that branch."
 -   "Always create branches from `master`, and always merge to `master`."